shamanec/GADS/docs/provider.md

 Provider logs both to local files and to MongoDB.
 Provider logs can be found in the `provider.log` file in the used provider folder - default or provided by the `--provider-folder` flag.
 They will also be stored in MongoDB in DB `logs` and collection corresponding to the provider nickname.
+Local provider and device log files are automatically rotated when they reach `--log-max-size-mb`, keeping up to `--log-max-backups` older files next to the active log.

 ## Device logs